Water Reuse

-Water reuse is a process where wastewater, storm water, or graywater (non-sewage wastewater from sinks, baths and laundry) is treated and used for another purpose, such as irrigation.
-Reusing, or recycling, water is an effective way to conserve water, but it can also reduce nitrogen pollution when the nitrogen-rich water is used by plants, such as grass.
+Water reuse is a process where wastewater, storm water, or graywater (non-sewage wastewater from sinks, baths and laundry) is treated to an appropriate level and used for another purpose.
+Reusing, or recycling, water is an effective way to conserve water and can even reduce how much nitrogen enters the waterway.

-The LINAP scoping process identified water reuse as a potential way to reduce nitrogen pollution.
-LINAP is working to encourage water reuse throughout Long Island, especially for turf irrigation.
+LINAP identified water reuse as a potential way to reduce nitrogen pollution.
+LINAP is working to encourage water reuse throughout Long Island, especially in construction and infrastructure retrofits.

 Water Reuse Advisory Workgroup

 The LINAP Water Reuse Advisory Workgroup was established to explore the opportunities, challenges, and nitrogen reduction potentials associated with water reuse on Long Island.
-This workgroup is not a decision-making body and advises the LINAP project management team.
-The LINAP Water Reuse Advisory Workgroup identified the need for a guide to explain the permitting process, and how agencies other than the DEC may be involved.
+Two important resources came out of the Workgroup - the Treated Wastewater Reuse Roadmap and the Potential Water Reuse Opportunities Interactive Map.

 The LINAP Treated Wastewater Reuse Roadmap (PDF) is an interactive document that takes users (principally municipalities and engineering/consulting firms) through the steps of DEC's environmental permitting process for reuse of treated municipal effluent.
 The roadmap was created in consultation with the LINAP Water Reuse Advisory Workgroup, with input from DEC's Division of Water and Division of Environmental Permits, and is a general guide for water reuse permitting, subject to specific requirements that may vary due to features of individual projects.
 The document also includes contact information and links to DEC and external webpages.